 In total we detected 2,544 illicit URLs, 973 of these were found on Twitter (39%), 811 on Facebook (32%), 470 on YouTube (19%), 228 on Google (9%), 34 on Blogger (1%) and the final 9 on Twitch.

-Our findings highlight the importance of protecting against the piracy of live events especially across social platforms where links can be added quickly and shared with ease.
+Our findings highlight the importance of protecting live broadcasts against digital piracy, especially across social platforms where links can be added quickly and shared with ease.
 For live broadcasters the emphasis must be on detecting and eliminating these infractions as quickly as possible, limiting the damage inflicted by these illegal retransmissions.

 Even though on this occasion we monitored an international sporting event, it’s a problem which must be addressed by broadcasters of all sizes across all industries.
 Not only are broadcasters at risk, but also those consumers who choose to access pirate content increase their chances of getting a viruses, spyware, the theft of personal data and even payment details.

-At Smart Live Protection our association with Google through its TCRP (Trusted Copyright Removal Program) means that we can quickly detect infractions and delete the offending URL.
+At Smart Live Protection our association with Google through its TCRP (Trusted Copyright Removal Program) means that we can quickly detect infringements and delete the offending URL.
 But that’s not all, we also have special agreements with the main social networks which enable us to remove videos from YouTube and Twitch instantly, and from Facebook, Twitter, Periscope, and Instagram in just a few minutes.
 This has proven to be very effective for those whose strategy involves protecting live broadcasts online.

 Do you want to know if your live broadcasts are being retransmitted online?